shrisukhani/Where-Are-The-Earthquakes-/README.md

 * Click around and play with the PApplet to see what happens!

 * The earthquake data is fetched and parsed by porgrams written by the UCSD course staff.
 The rest of the functionality was implemented by me.

+* You should compile and run *EarthquakeCityMap.java* to use the program.